td-github-training/td-github-training.github.io/docs/docs/basic/git/revisions.md

 # Revisions

-In Lessons 1 and 2, you may have noticed the use of syntax such as `HEAD~3` used in place of commit IDs.

-This syntax is called Git's **revision syntax** and provides a convenient, albeit confusing, way to identify a commit or a range of commits.
+Git's revision syntax provides a convenient way to identify a commit or a range of commits, and can be used anywhere a commit id is used.

-Remember, these are just references to commits.
-They can be used anywhere a commit hash is used.
-For example, you can use them with `git diff` to see the difference between the current state of the code and some prior state.

 Revisions can be specified using the following notation: